 - Zoster (shingles)

 Almost 1 in 3 people will get shingles in their lifetime.
 The good news is that the shingles vaccine is more than 90% effective at preventing shingles.
-The CDC recommends a single dose of live vaccine for people 60 years old or older.
+According to the CDC, two vaccines are licensed in the United States and recommended by the Advisory Committee on Immunization Practices (ACIP) to prevent shingles.

 - Yellow fever